 ****LET ME KNOW OF OTHERS TO ADD TO THE LIST *****

 Paul Bittner is playing hockey for the defending AHL Calder Cup champion Cleveland Monsters and affiliate of the Columbus Blue Jackets.
-Paul was back in the line up and didn't score, but had two shots on goal in a 4-0 loss to Texas on Friday and didn't play in a 6-3 victory over Texas on Saturday and will host Chicago on Tuesday and Wednesday.
+Paul didn't play in a 5-4 victory over Manitoba on Thursday and didn't play in a 1-0 loss to Manitoba on Friday.
+Cleveland just missed the playoffs and their season is complete.